junhyung-L/2025-PBL-program/README.md

 3. **Strategic Communication**: Translated field execution results into a scalable policy proposal that was validated by city officials and won the **Grand Prize (Mayor's Award)**.

 ---
+*Refactored and polished to meet professional software engineering standards for the [Data Analyst Portfolio](https://github.com/junhyung-L/Portfolio).*
+---
 *This project stands as a testament to my ability to think strategically, analyze complex systems, and deliver high-impact, data-driven solutions that win top honors.*